arnaud71/webso-gui/README.md

 Run the tests
 -------------

-0. Before you begin testing, please install this module with NPM, if this is not done :
+0. Before you begin testing, please install this modules with NPM, if this is not done :

+	npm install karma@0.12.1

 	npm install ng-midway-tester